-Children follow the Charanga Music Scheme which gives the children the opportunity to develop their skills in rhythm, pitch and pulse through a range of different musical styles..
+Children follow the Charanga Music Scheme which gives the children the opportunity to develop their skills in rhythm, pitch and pulse through a range of different musical styles.
 The children have the opportunity to listen and appraise, develop musical skills, improvise and perform.
 They take part regularly in singing through daily collective worship, class singing and school performances.
-Children in Y2 also have the opportunity to develop these skills using African drumming sessions and are welcome to join the school choir.
+Children in KS1 also have the opportunity to develop these skills using Djembe drumming sessions, boomwhacker club, recorder lessons and the school choir.